 Description

-The fourth assembly dump again loads 0x9fe1a but subtracts 0x65 before returning.
-Convert the result into decimal for the flag.
+The fourth assembly dump loads 0x9fe1a, then conditionally subtracts 0x65 (the value exceeds the 0x2710 threshold, so the SUB branch is taken instead of the ADD branch).
+Convert the result to decimal for the flag.

 Fetch the dump and focus on the subtraction at <+31>.